merteldem1r/array-modifier-app/README.md

 1. **Prerequisites for Project**

-   Install necessary build tools and compilers on your syste:
+   Install necessary build tools and compilers on your system:
     * C compiler: GCC, Clang, or MSVC, depending on your operating system.
     * Cmake: Build automation tool.
 Download from [cmake/download](https://cmake.org/download/)